The Wu relations in real algebraic geometry: The level of real function fields

-\begin{proof} We may assume that $d\geq 2$ (so that $n\geq 3$).
-Let $F\in R[X_0,\dots,X_n]$ be the homogenization of $f$.
+\begin{proof} Let $F\in R[X_0,\dots,X_n]$ be the homogenization of $f$.
 The exact same specialization argument as in \cite[\S 6B]{Hilbert17} allows us to assume that the zero locus $X\subset \P^n_{R}$ of $F$ is smooth.
 The nonnegativity of $f$ then implies that $X(R)=\varnothing$.
-That $d\leq n$ implies that $X_C$ is Fano, hence uniruled (see \cite[Theorem~3.4]{Debarre}).
+That $d\leq n$ implies that~$X_C$ is Fano, hence uniruled (see \cite[Theorem~3.4]{Debarre}).

 We claim that $s(R(X))\leq 2^{n-2}$.
 If $n$ is odd, this follows from Corollary~\ref{coreven}.
-If $n$ is even, this will be a consequence of Theorem \ref{odddim} and Proposition~\ref{prophyp}~(i)$\Rightarrow$(iii) once we have verified that $H^{n}(X(C),\Z)$ has coniveau $\geq 2$.
+If $n$ is even, then $n \geq 4$ and this will be a consequence of Theorem~\ref{odddim} and Proposition~\ref{prophyp}~(i)$\Rightarrow$(iii) once we have verified that $H^{n}(X(C),\Z)$ has coniveau $\geq 2$.
 If $d\leq n-1$, a general hyperplane section of~$X_C$ is again Fano, hence uniruled, and we can apply Remark \ref{remamplehyp}~(i).
-If $d=n=4$, the class of a line on the smooth quartic threefold~$X_C$ generates $H^{4}(X(C),\Z)$ and has coniveau $\geq 2$.
-If $d=n=6$, we apply Lemma \ref{dn6} below with $Y=X_C$.
+If $d=n$, we apply Lemma \ref{dn} below with $Y=X_C$.

 If $K$ is a field of characteristic not $2$, we let $\{x\}\in H^1(K,\Z/2)\simeq K^*/(K^*)^2$ denote the class of $x\in K^*$.
 Consider $\alpha:=\{f\}\smile\{-1\}^{n-1}\in H^{n}(R(x_1,\dots, x_n),\Z/2)$.
 The residue of $\alpha$ along the divisor $X\subset\P^n_R$ is equal to $\{-1\}^{n-1}\in H^{n-1}(R(X),\Z/2)$ (see \cite[Proposition 1.3]{CTO}) and hence vanishes, by Theorem \ref{lowlevelcrit} (i)$\Rightarrow$(iii) (noting that~$\{-1\}$ corresponds to $\oo$ by the comparison theorem between \'etale and $G$-equivariant semi-algebraic cohomology \cite[Corollary~15.3.1]{scheiderer}).
 It follows that the class $\alpha$ is an unramified cohomology class.
 As unramified cohomology is a stable birational invariant \cite[Proposition~1.2]{CTO}, there exists $\beta\in H^n(R,\Z/2)$ such that $\alpha$ is induced by $\beta$.